PitPik/VOM/README.md

 subscribe: function(property, item, value, oldValue) {},
 // This is actually the key callback that makes VOM so valuable and convenient to be used.
-// All properties in the model that have been enhanced by being defined in options.enhanceMap,
+// All properties in the model that have been enhanced by being defined in options.listeners,
 // through options.enhanceAll and methods called to manipulate the order in the model (like
 // appendChild, replaceChild, ...) if changed, will trigger this callback to be called.
-// removeChild() also triggers the setterCallback.
+// removeChild() also triggers the subscribe.
-// 'property' will deliver the property that was changed and defined in options.enhanceMap or the
+// 'property' will deliver the property that was changed and defined in options.listeners or the
 // method called to manipulate the model.
 In case options.enhanceAll is set to true,
 // all properties in the model being changed in the model would trigger this function and
 // deliver its name in property.